jethrop/scrapeToMarkdown/README.md

 - `-i, --ignore-links`: Ignore links in the HTML when converting to Markdown
 - `-a, --user-agent AGENT`: Set a custom user agent string
 - `-v, --verbose`: Increase output verbosity
+- `-s, --subdir SUBDIR`: Limit scraping to a specific subdirectory

 ### Examples